jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#symmetric_state_decrypt_detached" name="symmetric_state_decrypt_detached"></a> `symmetric_state_decrypt_detached(handle: symmetric_state, out: Pointer<u8>, out_len: size, data: ConstPointer<u8>, data_len: size, raw_tag: ConstPointer<u8>, raw_tag_len: size) -> (crypto_errno, size)`
-Decrypt data with a detached tag.
+- **Stream cipher:** returns `invalid_operation` since stream ciphers do not include authentication tags.
+- **AEAD:** decrypts `data` into `out`.
+Additional data must have been previously absorbed using `symmetric_state_absorb()`.
+- **SHOE, Xoodyak, Strobe:** decrypts data, squeezes a tag and verify that it matches the expected one.

+`raw_tag` is the expected tag, as raw bytes.

 If `out` and `data` are the same address, decryption may happen in-place.

+The function returns the actual size of the decrypted message.

+`invalid_tag` is returned if the tag verification failed.

+`invalid_operation` is returned for algorithms not supporting encryption.

 ##### Params
 - <a href="#symmetric_state_decrypt_detached.handle" name="symmetric_state_decrypt_detached.handle"></a> `handle`: [`symmetric_state`](#symmetric_state)